-The Public History Program requires that internships be approximately 300 hours, which can be completed during the school year or over the summer.
-It is sometimes possible to divide these hours into two separate internships with the approval of your advisor: for example, a short 40 hour internship could be combined with a larger 260 hour internship, or students may complete two 150-hour internships.
+The Public History Program requires that students complete approximately 300 hours of internship work, which can be completed during the school year or over the summer.
+It is sometimes possible to divide these hours into two separate internships with the approval of your advisor: for example, a short 60 hour internship could be combined with a larger 240 hour internship, or students may complete two 150-hour internships.

-When you have agreed upon an internship plan with your advisor and the host institution that you will be working with, fill out the internship contract (click here for a sample internship contract), confirm the details with both parties, and obtain the necessary signatures from the institution and your advisor.
+When you have agreed upon an internship plan with your advisor and the host institution that you will be working with, fill out the internship contract, confirm the details with both parties, and obtain the necessary signatures from the institution and your advisor.
 Make sure to give one copy to the host institution, one copy to your advisor for your program file, and keep one copy for yourself.

 Registering for your Internship